 Rigol ® data logging software exists but is not for free.
-Although other software based solutions are possible they are quite unstable and requires having software running on computer while data is logged.
-DM3058E being entry level model lacks more advanced connection interfaces and built in data memory is limited as well.
-Muiltimeter has, however, 9-pin serial port and command set.
-Serial port on this muiltimeter can also pass trigger and data ready signals.
+Although other software based solutions are possible they are quite unstable and require having software running on computer while measurements are logged.
+DM3058E being entry level model lacks more advanced connection interfaces, built in data memory is limited as well.
+DM3058E has, however, 9-pin serial port and command set.
+Serial port on this muiltimeter can pass trigger and data ready signals.
 By utilizing serial port I set out to create measurements logging device for my own needs and then extend it towards completed device.

 Device is based on Texas Instruments ® MSP430F5510 micro controller.
 Queried measurement data is saved in SPI flash.
 520 K measurement records can be logged and retrieved from device as csv text files.
 Additional SPI EEPROM is used to store disk partition, file records and file allocation table information while connected to computer as USB mass storage device.

 Firmware of the device for the device was developed using Code Composer Studio.
 Code does not use any external libraries except for MSP430 Driver Library and MSP430 USB Developers Package code that is licensed under Modified BSD License.

-It may also be possible to adapt data logger for other multimeters like Tektronix DMM4020 or “classic” HP/Agilent 34401A.
-In my opinion data logger would also expand usability of otherwise more advanced DM3068 multimeter.
-Even if it has larger data memory, to log something exact and save it to USB flash is not very straightforward and easy thing to do on regular basis using built in controls.
+It would also be possible to adapt data logger for other multimeters like Tektronix DMM4020 or “classic” HP/Agilent 34401A.
+There is custom firmware to use the data logger with DM3068 multimeter that was created with the help of DM3068 user in Germany.
+Even if DM3068 has larger built in data memory to log something exact and save it to USB flash is not very straightforward using built in controls.